jacobtread/libreofficekit/README.md

 >
 > You can find downloads to 6.4.7.2 on the download archives https://downloadarchive.documentfoundation.org/libreoffice/old/6.4.7.2/ but its recommended you use the latest version instead in most cases.

+## Windows Support

+This library can be run and compiled on Windows.
+However, the `Office::find_install_path()` will only find valid paths on Linux, for Windows you will need to manually specify the path to your LibreOffice installation

 ## Converting a file